arangodb/docs/3.4/aql/tutorial-traversal.md

 ---
 layout: default
 description: This is an AQL tutorial for graph traversals.
 You can see how relations such as between parents and children can be modeled as graph.
-title: Graph Traversal Tutorial
+title: AQL Graph Traversal Tutorial
 ---
 Traversal
 =========